INS Keshet (1982)

-INS Keshet is an Israeli missile boat, one of ten Sa'ar 4.5-class missile boats.
+INS Keshet is an Israeli missile boat of the Shayetet 3 Flotilla, one of ten Sa'ar 4.5-class missile boats.
 She was launched in 1982 by Israel Shipyards at the Port of Haifa.
 She has been a part of Israeli Navy since November 1982.

 Construction

 Sa'ar 4.5-class missile boats are an enlarged version of the Sa'ar 4 class.
 New ships were longer and consequently they take an augmented armament.

 INS Keshet was built at the Israel Shipyards in Port of Haifa.
 She was launched in October 1982.

 Dimensions and drive

 The length of this unit is 61.7 m, the breadth is 7.6 m and the draught is 2.5 m.
 She has a flush deck, short superstructure located in front of the midship and freeboard.
 The full load displacement is 488 tonnes.

 The total power of engines is 16000 hp.
 Keshet is proppeled by four MTU 16V538 TB93 Diesel engines.
 The flank speed of her is 31 kn; the range is 3000 nmi at a speed of about 17 kn and 1500 nmi at 30 kn.